pirovc/ganon/README.md

                         will speed-up the building process (default: None) -l , --level          Use a specialized target to build the database.
 By default, --level is the --input-target.
                         Options: any available taxonomic rank [species, genus, ...] or 'leaves' (requires --taxonomy).
-                        Further specialization options [assembly,custom]. assembly will retrieve and use the assembly accession and name. custom requires and uses the specialization field in the --input-file.
+                        Further specialization options [assembly, custom]. assembly will retrieve and use the assembly accession and name. custom requires and uses the specialization field in the --input-file.
                         (default: None)
   -m [ ...], --taxonomy-files [ ...]